SkyflowFoundry/databricks_udfs/tokenize_from_csv/README.md

     }
     ```

-1. Upload the stringified JSON object to a Databricks secret.
+1. Stringify the JSON object and upload it to a Databricks secret.
 You can do this using the Databricks REST API.
 For example:

     ```bash
     curl --request POST "https://${DATABRICKS_HOST}/api/2.0/secrets/put" \